Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 This coding is used for heap and thread-local objects.
 They are treated exactly the same, except that thread-local are not collected or moved.

 First we have the object format tag.
-The low 5 bits code the following:
+The bits code the following:
+- bit 0-4: encode indexable fields
+	- 0: no indexable fields
+	- 1: 64-bit indexable no pointers - native words (DoubleWordArray,DoubleArray,) or non-pointer Objects (Array)
+	- 2-3: 32-bit indexable - low bit encodes unused half-words at end (WordArray, IntegerArray, FloatArray, WideString)
+	- 4-7: 16-bit indexable - low 2 bits encode unused quarter-words at end (DoubleByteArray)
+	- 8-15: byte indexable - low 3 bits encode unused bytes at end (ByteArray, String)
+	- 17: 64-bit indexable with some pointers - (Array)
-- bit 0: = 1 means the object contains instance variables
+- bit 5-6: encode instance variables
+	-  0: no instance variable
+	- 32: instance variables - no pointers
+	- 64: instance variables - pointers
+	- 96: weak (implying instance variables) - pointers - even if there aren't, because weak values are rare, and they only exist to hold pointers
-- bit 1: = 2 means the object is indexable
+- bit 7: = 1 says the value is immutable
-- bit 2: = 4 means the pointers in the object are weak references
-- bit 3: = 8 means none of the objects are pointers (i.e. they are all literals)
-- bit 4: = 16 means none of values in the object are objects and the low 4 bits encode the length of the values

 Therefore, only the following values currently have meaning:
-- 1: non-indexable objects with inst vars (Association et al)
+- 32,64: non-indexable objects with inst vars (Association et al)
-- 2: indexable <32k objects with no inst vars
+- 1-17: indexable objects with no inst vars
-- 3: indexable objects with inst vars (MethodContext AdditionalMethodState et al)
+- 32-49,65-81: indexable objects with inst vars (MethodContext AdditionalMethodState et al)
-- 7: weak indexable objects with inst vars (WeakArray et al) also (Ephemeron)
+- 96: weak non-indexable objects with inst vars  (Ephemeron)
-- 9: non-indexable objects with inst vars - no pointers (Point et al)
-- 10: indexable <32k objects with no inst vars - no pointer (Array et al)
+- 97-113: weak indexable objects with inst vars (WeakArray et al)
-- 11: indexable objects with inst vars - no pointers
-- 17: 64-bit indexable - non-pointers (DoubleWordArray,DoubleArray,)
-- 18-19: 32-bit indexable - low bit encodes unused half-words at end (WordArray, IntegerArray, FloatArray, WideString)
-- 20-23: 16-bit indexable - low 2 bits encode unused quarter-words at end (DoubleByteArray)
-- 24-31: byte indexable - low 3 bits encode unused bytes at end (ByteArray, String)

-Everything >= 8 has no pointers, so GC doesn't look at them.
-Things are initially created as their pointer-free version (9,10,11), but change to their pointer-containing version (1,2,3) if a pointer is stored in them.
-During garbage collection, if no reference is found during the scan, they revert to the pointer-free version (i.e. bit 3 is set).
+Format anded with 80 = 0 declares no pointers, so GC doesn't look through them for pointers.
+Things are initially created as their pointer-free version but change to their pointer-containing version if a pointer is stored in them. i.e. 64 is ored if a pointer is stored into an instance variable, and 16 is ored if a pointer is stored into an indexed field (additionally, the pointee may need to be promoted to the general arena).
+During garbage collection, if no reference is found during the scan, they revert to the pointer-free version (i.e. bit 4 or 6 is reset).

-For 1, 2, 9, 10, the size is determined by the length field.
-The only difference between 1 and 2 is whether `at:`, `size`, etc. should work or give an error.
-Similarly 9 and 10.

-For 3, 7, 11 the length field is the number of instVars (possibly 0) which are followed by a word containing the size of the indexable portion, which follows.
+If there are both instVars and indexable fields, the length field is the number of instVars which are followed by a word containing the size of the indexable portion, which follows.
 Weak objects are rare enough that we don't bother to handle cases with no instance variables or no indexable values separately.

+If there aren't both  instVars and indexable fields, the size is determined by the length field.
+The only difference between instVars and indexables is whether `at:`, `size`, etc. should work or give an error.

-For 17-31 the length field is the number of words of the array, unless it is 8190, in which case the values are preceded by a size which is the number of additional words.
-They are assumed to never be interpreted as objects, so update never considers promoting to a pointer-containing format.
-Also the objects are initialized with zeros, rather than the `nil` for all < 16.
+If the array length is >= 4094 (whether in the length field or the additional size word), the values are preceded by a size which is the number of additional words.

 This is the header-word for an object: